I’ve never started a business before. Ever.

 However, I knew that me loving them wasn’t enough.

 Overall, my coworkers were impressed with the quality of the products.
 I was officially given the go ahead to start selling these phone cases.

-One thing I want to point out is that we asked the supplier to not send any marketing materials in our package, in Oberlo’s ‘Custom Note’ to suppliers.
-Our supplier didn’t add any marketing materials to our package so they actually do read the note you send to them.
+One thing I want to point out is that we asked the supplier to not send any marketing materials in our package.
+Our supplier didn’t add any marketing materials to our package so they actually do read the message you send to them.
 So don’t forget to add something in that box.

 Getting My First Sale

 With my store set up and my samples in hand, I was ready to get my first sale.

 I wanted to get my store out there fast, so I turned to Facebook ads as my first marketing tactic.

 Facebook ads are a great customer acquisition tool for online stores.
 They’re easy to set up, have incredibly in-depth targeting options, and get your business in front of customers where they spend most of their time.

 I’ve had experience with Facebook ads in the past, but never for ecommerce, so this was new to me.